-- When using an approved random number generator to generate keys or DSA parameters, the random number generator's requested security strength must be at least as great as the security strength of the key being generated.
+- Bit lengths for an HMAC key must be one half of the block size. - For RSA digital signature generation the HMAC DRBG must be used. - EC key pairs must have domain parameters from the set of NIST-recommended named curves (P-192, P-224, P-256, P-384, P-521, B-163, B-233, B-283, B-409, B-571, K-163, K-233, K-283, K-409, and K-571).
+The domain parameters can be specified by name or can be explicitly defined. - EC Diffie-Hellman primitives must use curve domain parameters from the set of NIST recommended named curves listed above.
+The domain parameters can be specified by name, or can be explicitly defined.
+Using the NIST-recommended curves, the computed Diffie-Hellman shared secret provides between 80 bits and 256 bits of encryption strength. - When using an approved random number generator to generate keys or DSA parameters, the random number generator's requested security strength must be at least as great as the security strength of the key being generated.
 That means that the HMAC DRBG with an appropriate strength must be used.
-For more information on requesting the random number generator security strength, see the relevant API Javadoc. - When using an approved random number generator the number of bytes of seed key input must be equivalent to or greater than the security strength of the keys the caller wishes to generate.
-For example, a 256-bit or higher seed key input when generating 256-bit AES keys. - SHA1 is deprecated for the generation of digital signatures from 2011 to 2013, and will be disallowed after 2013. - Only FIPS 140 approved random number generators may be used for generation of keys (asymmetric and symmetric). - RSA keys shall have a modulus of size 1024, 2048 or 3072 bits, and shall have a public exponent of at least 65537. - RSA key pairs shall be generated according to FIPS 186-3 by specifying a KEY\TYPE parameter of 0.
-This is the default KEY\TYPE value, so may be omitted as an input parameter (to the KeyPairGenerator.initialize method). - DSA parameters shall be generated according to FIPS 186-3 by specifying the algorithm string "DSA" when creating the AlgParamGenerator object.
-The non-approved algorithm specified by the string "PQG" shall not be used. - The following restrictions apply to the use of PBKDF: - Keys generated using PBKDF shall only be used in data storage applications. - The minimum password length is 10 characters, which has a strength of approximately 80 bits, assuming a randomly selected password using the extended ASCII printable character set is used.
-For random passwords - a string of characters from a given set of characters in which each character is equally likely to be selected - the strength of the password is given by: S = L \ (log N/log 2) where N is the number of possible characters (for example, ASCII printable characters N = 95, extended ASCII printable characters N = 218) and L is the number of characters.
-A password of the strength S can be guessed at random with the probability of $1/2^{S}$ . - The length of the randomly-generated portion of the salt shall be at least 16 bytes. - The iteration count shall be selected as large as possible, a minimum of 1000 iterations is recommended. - The maximum key length is $(2^{32} 1) b$ , where b is the digest size of the hash function. - The key derived using PBKDF can be used as referred to in SP800-132, Section 5.4, option 1 and $2^3$ .
+For more information on requesting the random number generator security strength, see the relevant API Javadoc. - When using an approved random number generator, the number of bytes of seed key input must be equivalent to or greater than the security strength of the keys the caller wishes to generate.
+For example, a 256-bit or higher seed key input when generating 256-bit AES keys. - SHA1 is deprecated for the generation of digital signatures from 2011 to 2013, and will be disallowed after 2013. - Only FIPS 140-2 approved random number generators may be used for generation of keys (asymmetric and symmetric). - RSA keys shall have a modulus of size 1024, 2048 or 3072 bits, and shall have a public exponent of at least 65537. - RSA key pairs shall be generated according to FIPS 186-3 by specifying a KEY_TYPE parameter of 0.
+This is the default KEY_TYPE value, so may be omitted as an input parameter (to the KeyPairGenerator.initialize method). - DSA parameters shall be generated according to FIPS 186-3 by specifying the algorithm string "DSA" when creating the AlgParamGenerator object.
+The non-approved algorithm specified by the string "PQG" shall not be used. - The following restrictions apply to the use of PBKDF: - The minimum password length is 10 characters, which has a strength of approximately 80 bits, assuming a randomly selected password using the extended ASCII printable character set is used.
+For random passwords - a string of characters from a given set of characters in which each character is equally likely to be selected - the strength of the password is given by: $S=L(\log N/\log 2)$ where N is the number of possible characters (for example, ASCII printable characters N = 95, extended ASCII printable characters N = 218) and L is the number of characters.
+A password of the strength S can be guessed at random with the probability of $1/2^{S}$.